 “We are using the power of the first name in a playful and social way to remind people of those in their lives they may have lost touch with, or have yet to connect with.”

 While the true objectives of the campaign remain confidential, it’s rumoured that Coca-Cola had two main goals they wanted to achieve

 - The primary objective was to increase their sales leading into the summer period in Australia, specifically within the young adult target segment.

 - The second was to reactivate light-buyer customers

-By encouraging brand engagement via a highly emotional messaging strategy, it should lead to interest, purchase and brand advocacy.
+The team would encourage brand engagement with a highly emotional messaging strategy on the premise that it should lead to interest, purchase and brand advocacy.

-The vitality concept is also leveraged where each successful exposure will result in that person telling another person about coke.
-Essentially doubling the campaign yield (2 sales for the price of 1).
+Virality could be leveraged via the simple ‘Share’ call-to-action.
+Each successful exposure will result in that person telling another person about Coke and wishing to share a bottle with them.
+This would essentially double the campaign yield (2 sales for the price of 1).
 This contrasts with traditional marketing campaign objectives where the brand attempts to persuade singular customers to purchase.

 Pre-Launch Problems to Overcome

 When modifying global trademarks and designs, internal politics and legal compliance can be arduous.
 This campaign would stretch the team to the limit.

 “There was a great deal of nervousness internally.
 Not so much about the idea, but about the scale of approvals we’d need to go through, and ensuring we had accounted for all risk factors.
 There were countless late-night conference calls with the global team in Atlanta, risk assessment meetings, and conversations with trademark counsel, bottling partners and other stakeholders.